youcefkesbi/koulchi-frontend/docs/BEST_SELLING_INTEGRATION.md

 1. Set `VITE_BACKEND_URL` to your backend URL
 2. Run the development server: `npm run dev`
-3. Navigate to `/best-selling` to test the full page
+3. Navigate to the home page to test the best-selling products section
+4. Test category pages to verify category-specific best-selling products
-4. Check browser console for any errors
+5. Check browser console for any errors

 ### Production Testing